MadLadsTechnology/QS99/README.md

 **Application:** [**QS99**](http://qs.eivindharboe.no)

-Voluntary project in the subject IDATT2105 to improve our grade.
+Voluntary project in the subject IDATT2105.

+Grade: A

 ## Content
 1. [Introduction](#introduction)